neemiasjr/symfony_4_customer_service_rest_api/README.md

-# Symfony 4 JWT REST API example/boilerplate/demo (no authentication)
+# Symfony 4 REST API example/boilerplate/demo (no authentication)

 This is a boilerplate implementation of Symfony 4 REST API (without authentication).
 It is created with best REST API practices in mind (except authentification).